Washed, Honey & Natural: The Processing Encyclopedia

 When laymen talk about coffee, they often like to talk about dark or light roasts, or which country the coffee was produced in.

-And while it’s true that these are indeed contributing factors to the deliciousness of the bean, something very important often gets overlooked in coffee discussions.
-And that is the processing.
+And while it’s true that these are indeed contributing factors to the deliciousness of the bean, something very important often gets overlooked in coffee discussions: And that is the processing.

-As more and more experiments are being done, it’s getting clear that the difference between a coffee that is merely good and one that is world class, is mostly down to processing.
+As more and more experiments are being done all over the world, it’s becoming clear that the difference between a coffee that is good and one that is world-class, is often down to processing.

 See, the coffee bean technically isn’t a bean.
-In reality, it’s a seed, and this seed is developed inside the coffee cherry.
+In reality, it’s a seed, and this seed is developed inside what we call a ‘coffee cherry.’

-Stages from cherry to bean
+Stages from cherry to coffee bean

 - Washing (aka wet processing)